 You’ll also find the best, high-end resorts in this area providing the perfect getaway from the city.
 You can spend your holiday lounging at the beach and eating fresh seafood, or pamper yourself in the hotels’ in-house spas and wellness centers.
 You won’t need to drive yourself around either, as the hotels offer great tour packages.

-All this luxury comes at a price, of course, so if you’d rather stay at a more affordable location, check the hotels in Seogwipo City downtown on the previous section.
-If you don’t mind splurging occasionally though – maybe you’re celebrating something special? – read on for Jeju’s best luxury hotels.
+All this luxury comes at a price, of course, so if you’d rather stay at a more affordable location, check the hotels in Seogwipo City downtown in the previous section.
+If you don’t mind occasionally splurging though – maybe you’re celebrating something special? – read on for Jeju’s best luxury hotels.

 Best luxury hotels in Jeju – Jungmun Tourist Area

-- What to see and do: Make the most of your luxury accommodations!
+What to see and do: Make the most of your luxury accommodations!
 Then check out the Yeomiji Botanical Garden and the Cheonjeyeon Falls.
 Complete your stay with a trip to Jeju’s beautiful coastlines – you may even spot some dolphins!

 * * *